 Second Annual SE Competence Assessment Design Challenge

-The second Design Challenge consists of two stages:
+Our second Design Challenge consisted of two stages:

-1) A call for practitioners to describe their student competence assessment needs.
-A panel of practitioner reviewers then chose the ten most compelling and actionable statements of need.
-Read about the practitioner winners below and at our blog.
+1) A call for practitioners to describe their student competence assessment needs, from which a panel of practitioner reviewers chose the ten most compelling and actionable statements of need.

-2) A challenge to developers to create assessment prototypes to address the selected practitioner needs.
-A panel of reviewers will then pick the well-designed direct assessments that best address these needs.
+2) A challenge to developers to submit assessment prototypes that address the selected practitioner needs, from which a panel of practitioners and researchers picked the best-designed direct assessments that address these needs.

 We are thrilled to announce the winners of the second annual Design Challenge.
 Five proposals were selected out of 11 submissions we received.

 Assessment proposals were rated by practitioners and assessment experts on the purpose of the assessment, the measurement method, the extent to which the assessment addresses a practitioner need, research and frameworks that informed the design, data reporting, developmental and cultural appropriateness, usability, scalability, and technical merit.
 We accepted a range of submissions from both practitioners and assessment developers.

 Selected Response Assessment of Social Emotional Competence (SRASEC)